davidepianca98/KMQTT/Readme.md

 ```

 #### TLS code example
-The certificates and key must be in PEM format, the password can be null
+The certificates and key must be in PEM format, and they can be either a path to the PEM file or the actual PEM string.
+The password can be null if the private key has no protection.
 ```kotlin
 fun main() {
     val client = MQTTClient(